 - Time and resources spent researching complicated issues

 Knowledge is a major solution to these bottlenecks.
 Accessing pre-existing knowledge helps drastically reduce the time spent solving problems, therein saving money and resources.
-This theory, known as knowledge management, is a popular way to mitigate the challenges of service teams that are under increasing pressure to respond to customers correctly, quickly, and flexibly.
+This practice—knowledge management—helps mitigate the challenges of service teams that are under increasing pressure to respond to customers correctly, quickly, and flexibly.

-While knowledge is a clear solution to the chaotic reality for IT desks, implementing knowledge management effectively still eludes many organizations.
+While knowledge is a clear solution to the chaotic reality for service and support teams, implementing knowledge management effectively still eludes many organizations.
 The challenges are two-fold: building a knowledge base, then using it successfully.

-Building a knowledge base takes time, priority, and a joint approach with teams beyond just the IT service desk.
-Unfortunately, knowledge management often isn’t prioritized or embraced by a large enough group of knowledge experts, often because it is seen as an extra task for an already overloaded team.
+Building a knowledge base takes time, priority, and a joint approach with teams beyond the service desk.
+Unfortunately, knowledge management often isn’t prioritized or embraced by a large enough group of knowledge experts—it’s often seen as an extra task for an already overloaded team.

 In cases where organizations have already implemented some type of knowledge center, there are still bottlenecks to successful implementation: too much bureaucracy in the way of reviews or approval cycles or a lack of priority or time in developing it.
 In some situations, content that has been created often isn’t relatable or contextual to the customer experience.

-This is where Knowledge Centered Service(KCS) comes in.
-The theory maintains that speeding up service is very doable within a provided network for the IT service team to access and maintain knowledge.
+This is where KCS comes in.
+The theory maintains that speeding up service is very doable within a provided network for the service and support teams to access and maintain knowledge.

-There are four core principles of KCS that aim to improve how IT help desks function:
+There are four principles of KCS that aim to create an environment optimized for knowledge sharing:

-- Create Value: Work tasks; think big picture.
+- Value creation: Work tasks; think big picture

 - Trust: Engage, empower, motivate

-- Create content as a by-product of solving problems
+- Create content as a by-product of solving issues

 - Evolve content based on usage and demand

-- Develop a knowledge base of the collective experience of an organization
+- Develop a knowledge base of the collective experience to-date

 - Recognize learning, collaboration, sharing, and improving